 Finding individual technical assessments that are nationally recognized and based on industry standards can be new turf to explore for educators.
 Industry associations often are a source for these assessments.
 Industry advisory committees and employers can be particularly valuable in identifying appropriate technical assessments and certifications for the CTE program.

-Program Approval -The CTE Program Approval process requires selection of a technical assessment consisting of three parts: written, student demonstration and student project to measure student proficiency in the technical field for the program.
+Program Approval -The CTE Program Approval process requires the selection of a technical assessment consisting of three parts: written, student demonstration, and student project to measure student proficiency in the technical field for the program.